 For example, the publications report that Jackson Community College in Michigan recently celebrated the grand opening of their new International Student Institute, which was designed for both international students coming to the community college and Michigan students interested in studying abroad.
 According to Rebekah Woods, provost for Jackson Community College, the international focus is part of the school's overall strategic plan.

 “The number of international students at JCC has varied from year to year, from just a few to more than a dozen,” Woods explained to MLive.

 Internationalizing the Community College Experience

-The Lone Star College System is a growing community college system within the Houston area, and one of the largest systems in the United States to date.
+The Lone Star College System is a growing community college system within the Houston area and one of the largest systems in the United States to date.
 The institution boasts an enrollment of around 90,000 students at its six different colleges.
-During the fall semester in 2012, the school system had more than 2,100 students attending its campuses from more than 100 countries across the globe.
+During the fall semester of 2012, the school system had more than 2,100 students attending its campuses from more than 100 countries across the globe.

-Going global is a mantra seen in many aspects of 21st century culture, including higher education.
-With community colleges making great strides in the recruitment of international students today, students from around the world can enjoy more options in higher education than they have had in the past.
+Going global is a mantra seen in many aspects of 21st-century culture, including higher education.
+With community colleges making great strides in recruiting international students today, students worldwide can enjoy more options in higher education than they have had in the past.
 Affordable, easy-to-navigate community college campuses are now becoming the institutions of choice for many international students today.